Neats and scruffies: Scruffy projects in the 1980s

 The scruffy approach was applied to robotics by Rodney Brooks in the mid-1980s.
 He advocated building robots that were, as he put it, Fast, Cheap and Out of Control, the title of a 1989 paper co-authored with Anita Flynn.
 Unlike earlier robots such as Shakey or the Stanford cart, they did not build up representations of the world by analyzing visual information with algorithms drawn from mathematical machine learning techniques, and they did not plan their actions using formalizations based on logic, such as the 'Planner' language.
 They simply reacted to their sensors in a way that tended to help them survive and move.

-Douglas Lenat's Cyc project was initiated in 1984 one of earliest and most ambitious projects to capture all of human knowledge in machine readable form, is "a determinedly scruffy enterprise".
-The Cyc database contains millions of facts about all the complexities of the world, each of which must be entered one at a time, by knowledge engineers.
-Each of these entries is an ad hoc addition to the intelligence of the system.
+Douglas Lenat's Cyc project was initiated in 1984, one of the earliest and most ambitious projects to capture all of human knowledge in machine readable form; it was described as "a determinedly scruffy enterprise".
+The Cyc database contains millions of facts about the world, each of which are used to add to the complexity of the overall system, in an attempt to create AI that can understand common-sense knowledge.